How and When Do Employers Check References

 How Do Employers Check References

 The hiring manager will reach out to each reference listed on the reference list provided by the prospective employee.
 From there, they will ask questions regarding work performance and work history.
 Questions might include, “What was it like to work with [X]?” or “What was [X]’s experience working with this particular type of job?”
-This helps to better understand the candidate’s motivations.
-Reference check questions are normally determined by the hiring manager.
+This helps to understand the candidate’s motivations better.
+The hiring manager normally determines reference check questions.

 In the job application, the job applicant should include the name, job title, email address, and phone number of the employment reference.
 Be sure to list the most recent employment history at the top of the page to direct the hiring manager.
 This will help the hiring manager understand the chances of the reference responding.
 For example, older employment history references are less likely to respond to a prospective employer than a more recent one.